wcm-io-caravan/caravan-rhyme/README.md

 - **Forwarding error information over service boundaries** using the [vnd.error](https://github.com/blongden/vnd.error) media type
 - **Supporting asynchronous, reactive programming** on the client and server side

-Each of thease concepts and features are explained in more detail below.
+Each of these concepts and features are explained in more detail below.

 **Rhyme** is based on several years of experience and best practices from a large production HAL microservice platform (based on OSGi, JAX-RS, RxJava & wcm.io Caravan code).
 Since we switched over to using to Spring Boot for new services, we took the opportunity to rewrite the HAL client and rendering code to be usable within any Java project, and make it accessible to anyone.